yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 As can be seen, the 4 rows are the document ids of 4 query terms, and four iterators are walking the document ids.
 At each step of the iteration, *Wand* arranges the rows such that the current document ids of the rows are sorted from lower to higher.

+At this point, we achieved about 65% overall speed of Lucene, measured 840 queries per seconds in my benchmark vs.
+Lucene's 1300.
+Our median query speed is actually faster than Lucene, but the long tail query time is way slower.
+That is because Lucene cheats.
+I am joking.
+Well, all good algorithms look like cheating, if cheating means avoid doing unnecessary work.
+Our algorithm described above certainly does.
+In this case, Lucene uses an early termination method called WAND, so it's long tail is very short.

 The reason to store and access term information in aggregates, instead of storing them in inverted lists and accessed piece-meal, is because LMDB is very efficient (more efficient than file systems) at reading/writing large binary